mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

 ```

 Note that the interface requires the Reader.x program to return the external data as a _stream_.
-It is simple to generate server-side bindings for just about any language.

 Here are some highlights of the Bentley general-purpose Base2PConnector.
 Note how it handles client-side IPC mechanics.
 It collaborates with the format-specific subclass to start the right server and to process the returned data.